eriknovak/service-event-registry-collector/README.md

   - venv

     ```bash
-    # create a new virual environment with the installed python
+    # create a new virtual environment with the installed python
     # and save it in the ./venv folder
     python -m venv ./venv
     # on windows: activate the virtual environment